rcoder23/rcoder23/README.md

 - 👨‍💻 I'm Working As **SDE**
+- 📚 Completed Master's of Computer Application from Dr. RMLAU .
 - 💬 Ask me anything related to Java, DSA or open-source, I'll try my best to help.
 - 🎶 Love to listen songs in my free time.
 - 📚 Also completed my **O level** from NIELIT(New Delhi) with 74%.